tudows/PLIM/README.md

 * Add some common popup.(eg: success popup, error popup, loading popup)
 * Merge the two ways of add powerline.

+**2016-04-06**
+* Adjust the ui design.
+* Adjust the route of the ui.
+* Change to use the ui-route instead of the ngRoute.

 License
 ------------------------------